-- In addition, to provide more space for dining, LT1 and LT23 have been set aside for individuals to consume their takeaway food during lunch hours.
-We ask for your understanding to maintain the cleanliness and hygiene of the LTs at all times.
+- In addition, more spaces for dining at North Spine and South Spine have been set aside for individuals to consume their takeaway food during lunch hours.
+We ask for your understanding to maintain the cleanliness and hygiene of these locations at all times.

-- Diners must be seated at least 1 metre apart, or if this is not possible, at least 1 metre apart between groups of not more than 5 or 2 persons, whichever is applicable.
+- Diners must be seated at least 1 metre apart, or if this is not possible, at least 1 metre apart between groups of not more than 2 persons.
 Individuals should mask up when not consuming food and beverage, clear their table trays and litter, and leave the dining hall immediately after finishing their meals.

 - Usage of food delivery services is encouraged to avoid queuing and congestion at the F&B venues.

 - Hall residents may only have up to 2 unique visitors in their hall room in a single day.

 - Gatherings in groups of more than 2 persons are not permitted, whether in common areas of halls, such as the TV lounge and recreation room, or other areas on campus.
 Individuals should continue to limit their overall number of social gatherings to not more than 1 per day.
 Campus residents should also observe all safe management measures at all times, including wearing of masks and maintaining at least 1 metre safe distancing.